westernmilling/wm-okta-helper/README.md

 ## Code of Conduct

-Everyone interacting in the okta_jwt_validation project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/okta_jwt_validation/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the wm_okta_helper project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wm_okta_helper/blob/master/CODE_OF_CONDUCT.md).